 “Disposal” means any arrangement for the transfer of property by the city under which the city relinquishes ownership.

-“Emergency” means circumstances that create a substantial risk of loss, damage or interruption of services or a substantial threat to property, public health, welfare or safety, and require prompt execution of a contract to remedy the condition.
+“Emergency” means circumstances that could not have been reasonably foreseen, create a substantial risk of loss, damage, or interruption of services or a substantial threat to property, public health, welfare, or safety, and require prompt execution of a contract to remedy the condition.

-“Energy savings performance contract” means a contract with a qualified energy service company for the identification, evaluation, recommendation, design and construction of energy conservation measures that guarantee energy savings or performance.

 “Findings” means the statements of fact that provide justification for a determination.
-Findings may include, but are not limited to, information regarding operation, budget and financial data; public benefits; cost savings; competition in public contracts; quality and aesthetic considerations; value engineering; specialized expertise needed; public safety; market conditions; technical complexity; availability, performance and funding sources.
+Findings may include, but are not limited to, information regarding operation, budget, and financial data; public benefits; cost savings; competition in public contracts; quality and aesthetic considerations; value engineering; specialized expertise needed; public safety; market conditions; technical complexity; and availability, performance, and funding sources.

-“Goods” means any item or combination of supplies, equipment, materials or other personal property, including any tangible, intangible and intellectual property and rights and licenses in relation thereto.
+“Goods” means any item or combination of supplies, equipment, materials, or other personal property, including any tangible, intangible, and intellectual property and rights and licenses in relation thereto.

 “Informal solicitation” means a solicitation made in accordance with the city’s public contracting regulations to a limited number of potential contractors, in which the solicitation agent attempts to obtain at least three written quotes or proposals.